ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/Pre-Processing.md

 ## Development

 To develop your own pre-processing functions, we can use a file local to your development machine, and then create a `PreProcess` object in `development` mode.
-This PreProcess object needs to refer to the `dbt` folder also in this repository, so the below example is assumed to be a file at the root of this repository:
+This PreProcess object needs access to the `dbt` folder also in this repository, so the below example is assumed to be a file at the root of this repository:

 ```python
 from my_file import my_function